 Frequently asked questions

 No, Thandai does not contain bhang.
-Thandai is a refreshing cooling drink made with nuts, seeds, and spices making it healthy and safe to drink for all age groups.
-Bhang on the other hand is a cannabis-infused drink that may be added to Thandai to make it intoxicating especially during the festival of Holi.
+Thandai is a refreshing, cooling drink made with nuts, seeds, and spices, making it healthy and safe for all age groups.
+Bhang, on the other hand, is a cannabis-infused drink that may be added to Thandai to make it intoxicating, especially during the festival of Holi.

 More Holi Recipes